 Getting Started - The Art of the Invitation

 I previously published a longer version of this article, and it has been very helpful to clients, and hopefully other DIY-ers over the years.
-I thought this was a perfect place to start - and then I will go into detail about each section over the next few weeks.
+I thought this was a perfect place to start - and then I will go into detail about each section in following articles.

 • • •

 Doing it yourself, whether it's the design, the printing, can be a fun way to engage with your event and exercise your creativity.
 It can also be overwhelming.
 Starting at the beginning: the invitation.
 When you set out to create the perfect invitation for any event, it's always good to know what you want.
 It also helps to know what you don't want, and to not know what you do want.
 (That sounds backwards - but bear with me...)

 Niche websites, social networking, and pinterest.com have all changed the face of party planning.
 You don't have to leave your living room.
 You can do it late at night, in the backyard, or over lunch with friends.
 You can plan invitations, favors, decorations, menus - and then order everything you need online and have it shipped straight to you.
 But, if you've attempted to gain inspiration online, then you probably know that it can be super overwhelming.
 Everything you see looks awesome (except a few weird things that look terrible) so how on earth are you supposed to choose?